-For instructors in Udemy’s Deals Program, this is based on the lowest price Udemy would offer a given student in that market for your course at the time you create the coupon.
+For instructors in Udemy’s Deals Program, this is based on the lowest price Udemy would offer a given student in that market for your course, at the time you create the coupon.

 The price displayed in the coupon creation flow represents the coupon’s value in the main market for that currency; in other currencies and markets, it will be adjusted to match your course’s local best price.

-5 days after creation
+5 days after activation

 Creates a longer-lasting offer for a price you pick from the range displayed.

 For instructors in Udemy’s Deals Program, the lower bound of this range will be similar to (but not necessarily lower than) the price Udemy would offer a given student at the time you create the coupon.